SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 You can see if the project is healthy by looking at the project's momentum, both socially and technically.

-If you can see those two things about a project at any point in time, then you know EXACTLY how successful the project is doing, and, as a powerful bonus, you can accurately predict how the project will finish.
+If you can see those two things about a project at any point in time, then you know EXACTLY how project is doing, and, as a powerful bonus, you can accurately predict how the project will finish.
 Nothing is left to chance.

-If you master this paradigm of mentally visualizing the project's health, people will think you are FORTUNE TELLER.
-They will give you better projects, a nicer office, and more money.
+If you master this paradigm of mentally visualizing the project's health, people will think you are a FORTUNE TELLER.
+This gives you a great track record which will open up fantastic new business opportunities!

 ---